spacebanana420/virtpebble/doc/qemulib/base.md

 * Enable KVM acceleration (most common usecase of QEMU and other virtual machine managers like virt-manager)
 * Set the CPU core count to 4 cores
 * Set the guest system's ram to 2048 megabytes
-* Set the main disk drive as the file in "/path/to/diskimage.qcow2".
-The id 0 tells it's the first disk device out of 4 possible ones.
+* Set the main disk drive as the file in "/path/to/diskimage.qcow2"
 * Set the graphics acceleration mode to QXL
 * Enable audio, and use Pulseaudio for the host, and emulate the Intel HDA card for the guest.
 * Enable network, but don't specify parameters, the default ones are fine (user model and virtio-pci driver)